-Professional Certification And Licensing And Continuing Education:
+Professional Certifications

 Professional certifications may be required for certain positions with the Tribes and demonstrate employee qualifications and mastery of particular subject areas.
 Employees with professional certification and licensing requirements will make arrangements with their supervisor to continue their certification and licensure whether costs are borne by the Tribes or by the employee.
 In no case will an employee with required Professional Certification or License allow their license or certification to expire as it may result in termination from employment.
 Employees are responsible to pass required exams and obtain their required certification within the time specified.